 Departments will verify charges, assign account numbers, appropriate object codes and business purpose for each charge on the Citizens Bank CentreSuite website.
 Departments should sign and retain the monthly statement, a copy of the transaction log, and original receipts.
 Departments are responsible for returns and exchanges and following through on appropriate credits.
 The Purchasing Department should be notified of returns and pending credits.

 Keep track of your purchases throughout the month by reviewing and updating your current month transactions on the CentreSuite website.

 - Copies of completed Transaction Log.

 - All original receipts and other supporting documentation.

 - If any charge is paid for by the Provost Office, an additional approval and coding is required by a representative of the Provost’s Office.
 If the appropriate Provost approval is not obtained before the required deadline, the individual department will be charged.

-All Cardholder’s charges must be reconciled no later than 7 business days from the end date of the billing cycle.
+All Cardholder’s charges must be reconciled no later than 5pm on the 5th business days after the end date of the billing cycle.
 Records should be kept for 7 years at the Cardholder's location.

 Purchasing will perform the following procedures on a monthly basis: